Device Overview

 Idle Screen

-After 30 seconds of inactivity, the Air Lab enters the sleep state to conserve battery.
+After 30 seconds of inactivity, your Air Lab enters the sleep state to conserve battery.
 The idle screen shows the current time and air quality readings at a glance.

 The device wakes when you press any button or pick it up.
 You can also enter the idle screen manually by pressing B from the Lab.